ekochmar/MWE-CWI/README.md

 Publications using this dataset must include a reference to the following publication:

 Ekaterina Kochmar, Sian Gooding, Matthew Shardlow (2020). [*Detecting Multiword Expression Type Helps Lexical Complexity Assessment*](https://arxiv.org/pdf/2005.05692.pdf).
-In Proceedings of LREC 2020.
+In Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2020), pages 4428–4437.

 ## Dataset